tanyapowell/restaurant-reviews/doc/CONTRIBUTING.md

 ### 11. Process it
 - brush it off, fix your crown and keep moving forward.

-#### Lastly, contributors are welcome to add to these guidlines while it is a working document.
+#### Lastly, contributors are welcome to add to these guidelines while it is a working document.

-Thank you and ...
+Thank you and...

 Happy Contributing.